shaimaa-hshalaby/Microservice-with-spring-cloud-guide/naming_server/README.md

 # What is the Service Discovery?
 Microservices service discovery is a way for applications and microservices to locate each other on a network.

+# How the service discovery works
+- While each instance of a service has a unique IP address and port, each service instance that comes up registers under the same service ID.
+- A service ID is nothing more than a key that uniquely identifies a group of the same service instances.
+- A service usually only registers with one service discovery service instance.(the service discovery is a cluster of multiple instances)
+- Most service discovery implementations use a peer-to-peer model of data propagation, where the data around each service instance is communicated to all the other nodes in the cluster.
+- Each service instance pushes to or pulls from its status by the service discovery service.
+- Any services failing to return a good health check are removed from the pool of available service instances.
+- Once a service is registered with a service discovery service, it’s ready to be used by an application or service that needs to make use of its capabilities.

 # Service Discovery mechanism features
 The solution for a cloud-based microservice environment is to use a service discovery mechanism thats
 - **Highly available**